msterba/phaser3-typescript-parcel-template/readme.md

 **This is a fork of [ourcade/phaser3-typescript-parcel-template](https://github.com/ourcade/phaser3-typescript-parcel-template)** that was adapted to my needs:

-- allow in .gitignore instead of deny
+- gitignore allow instead of deny
 - added prettier
-- attempt to workaround the parcel-bundler -> node-forge vulnerability warning
+- attempt to workaround the parcel-bundler -> node-forge vulnerability warning [parcel-bundler/parcel/issues/5145](https://github.com/parcel-bundler/parcel/issues/5145)

 # Phaser3 + TypeScript + Parcel Template